 Once that’s all balanced out, we can safely increase the budgets for CBO campaigns and ad set budgets.
 We can also launch new campaigns with these same optimized settings.

-We’ll have achieved a successful worldwide launch – the exposure will have gone global.
+We will have achieved a successful worldwide launch strategy – the exposure will have gone global.
 The campaigns will be profitable and operating with the best efficiency we can deliver for now.

 The next step is to fine-tune that efficiency and try to scale up further with audience expansion.

-In the first and second segments of this series, we did our pre-launch work and successfully-launched a global campaign with positive ROAS.
+In the first and second segments of this series, we did our pre-launch strategy work and successfully launched a global campaign with positive ROAS.
 Now it’s time to optimize what we’ve got and make it even better.

-The launch plan shown below is a snapshot of everything we’ve done so far.
+The launch strategy shown below is a snapshot of everything we’ve done so far.
 It summarizes bid strategies and optimization goals, geographic roll-out, budgets, placements, and which audiences we’re targeting.
 Everything, basically.
-It’s not the sort of thing you’d want one of your competitors to get hold of.
+It’s not the sort of thing you would want one of your competitors to get hold of.

 Audience Expansion, Creative Testing, and Creative Refresh

-These are the three fronts we’ll tackle to optimize this campaign.
+These are the three fronts we will tackle to optimize this campaign launch strategy.